-During the time of quarantine, the student/staff (on behalf of the student) will be asked to self-identify the location and individuals they came into contact with in the school setting for the past 48 hours to the best of their recollection.
+During the time of quarantine, in high risk environments, the student/staff (on behalf of the student) will be asked to self-identify the location and individuals they came into contact with in the school setting for the past 48 hours to the best of their recollection.
 Priority will be placed on those individuals that they were in contact with for an accumulated 15 minutes or more less than six (6) ft of proximity to the ill individual.

-If a student/staff member has been laboratory positive or clinically diagnosed with COVID-19, a designated person will immediately notify via note/text/email and phone call the legal point of contact and other staff in the classroom/workspace of potential exposure following WCHD guidelines.
+In high risk environments, if a student/staff member has been laboratory positive or clinically diagnosed with COVID-19, a designated person will immediately notify via note/text/email and phone call the legal point of contact and other staff in the classroom/workspace of potential exposure following WCHD guidelines.
 Notify transportation to suspend pick up of students until cleared to return.
 Staff or students should continue to self-isolate until they have been medically released.

-• At this time, diagnostic (vs screening) testing of all students or staff members in the class is not recommended.
+At this time, diagnostic (vs screening) testing of all students or staff members in the class is not recommended.
 Only those that develop symptoms require testing for COVID-19.
 CDC and WCHD guidelines should be consulted and followed.

-The health department will be contacted after parents have been notified for a confirmed case of COVID-19 to assist in contact tracing and notification of vulnerable individuals (Per CDC recommendations).
+The health department will be contacted after parents have been notified for a confirmed case of COVID-19.

-All school staff and contractors will be required to conduct a health safety self-assessment prior to entering the workplace and verifying through Script that they are safe to work.
+- All school staff and contractors will be required to conduct a health safety self-assessment prior to entering the workplace.
 This form will include a self-assessment of symptoms as identified by the Washtenaw County Health Department and questions regarding suspected or confirmed exposure to people with possible COVID-19.
-Staff and contractors will also be required to sign in on an onsite log upon arrival to the workplace.
+At a High community level, all staff, families, and visitors of WISD's early childhood programs must complete an online health screener. - At a Medium community level, WISD staff and students should self-monitor their health on their own.
+(Exceptions may apply for home visits.) - At a Low community level, all students, staff, families, and visitors should self-monitor their health on their own.